-Into can indicate a movement toward the interior of a concrete or abstract noun.
-These items can include a place, an item, or a thought.
-Here are some examples of into in a sentence.
+Into is used when something moves through the interior of a concrete or abstract noun.
+These items can include a place, an item or a thought.

-It’s tempting to use in instead of into for these examples.
-However, in describes an object when it is already in its place, not when it is moving there.
+While it might be tempting to use in, in describes an object when it is already in its place, not when it is moving there.
 If your noun ends up within another noun by the end of the sentence, you’ve used into correctly.

 Another way to use into is when one noun transforms into another noun.
 This process can be magical or figurative, depending on the rest of the sentence.
 Check out these sentences in which into indicates transformation.